Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Abhishek Khaitan

-What has happened in Maharashtra?
-They have introduced this Maharashtra made vicar MMM which can be catered by only the local company who have a Maharashtrian as a partner or ownership originally.
-So what has happened is the MRPs have been raised from the regular range to 200 rupees plus for a nick bottle.
-So the industry in the Q3 has declined by close to about 20%.
-But the Maharashtra made liquor is slowly gaining pace.
-And I think total market size of Maharashtra would be about 2.4 million cases per month.
-Which is down down to about 1.8 million cases.
+What has happened in Maharashtra is they have introduced this Maharashtra Made Liquor, MML, which can be catered by only the local companies who have a Maharashtrian as a partner or an ownership origin.
+So what has happened is the MRPs have been raised from the regular range to INR200-plus for a nip bottle.
+So, the industry in Q3 has declined by close to about 20%.
+But the Maharashtra Made Liquor is slowly gaining pace.
+And I think the total market size of Maharashtra will be about 2.4 million cases per month, which is down to about 1.8 million cases, and Maharashtra Made Liquor is now right now 4 lakh to 5 lakh cases.

 Nilabja Dey

 Thank you.
-The next question is from the line of Nitin from mk.
+The next question is from the line of Nitin from Emkay.
 Please go ahead.

 Nitin Gupta

 Thanks for the opportunity.
-I’d like to continue with the previous participant question.
-I just wanted to have some clarity around rv.
-Look sort of what is the stance with respect to the quote allowing all the companies can participate in mml.
-So are we also looking to participate in our under our jv?
+I would like to continue with the previous participant’s question.
+I just wanted to have some clarity around what the stance is with respect to the court allowing all the companies participate in MML, so, are we also looking to participate under our JV?
+That is the first question.

 Abhishek Khaitan

-Actually in this month only we are going to launch our MML to our joint venture that is rnv.
-And we should be in the market in the month of this month onwards.
+Actually, I think in this month only, we are going to launch our MML through our joint venture that is RNV, and we should be in the market in the month of — this month onwards.

 Nitin Gupta